-The Noodle Exchange is a new booth for the 2021 Epcot International Food & Wine Festival at Walt Disney World.
-In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money.
+The Noodle Exchange is a booth returning for its second year at the 2022 Epcot International Food & Wine Festival in Walt Disney World.
+In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is—and is not—worth your money.

 Everyone has things about which they’re oddly prideful.
 No one else cares, but for that person, the thing is a big deal for whatever reason.
 For us, one of those things is noodle consumption.
 When in Japan, we have ramen, soba, udon, etc. on a daily basis.